saifalhroub/nopCommerce-store/Cart.md

 ## AC (Estimate shipping)
 Given the user is on the shipping cart page
-When the user click on the Estimate Shipping button Then the user will be asked to provide:
+When the user clicks on the Estimate Shipping button Then the user will be asked to provide:
  - Region (Country)
  - Zip/Postal code